Debugging Guide for Workspaces

 TSxn5IsV_Pj-wlT2uZkECL44BYOdYX04KE7SYQMhS51IqkrN7bigKVt3m8TMW1GeJmuz3bMZeikdi_MfquxwuhKSmgsaQ0glfwY2b8M0m2E_5_rOiF1wxqMklGQy0fTyzltG4aiU

-Note: After each simplification step, ensure that the problem still exists.
-If during this process you discover that the outcome has changed, go back to step 5 above and analyze the new information.
+After each simplification step, ensure that the problem still exists.
+If during this process you discover that the outcome has changed, go back to step 5 above and analyse the new information.

 Disable any components that are not related to the issue.
 These objects may be readers, writers and transformers within the workspace.

-Run the workflow after each change to ensure that the problem still exists.
+Run the workflow after each change to verify that the problem persists.

 Examples: